Selden Gallery “Saw/Was” June 2007

 David exhibited at the Selden Gallery, completed a temporary public art project “Fed-Ex” with artist and wife, Anne Bousquet and was featured on an Adams Billboard as part of Art Pop in 2018.

-David and Anne have live in Norfolk, VA most of their lives and are long term collaborators.
+David and Anne have lived n Norfolk, VA most of their lives and are long term collaborators.
 David makes digital photographs and Anne makes digital art and combined media.
 In their continuing aesthetic dialogue, they have consistently been interested in the ability of static art to address, in narrative for, socio-political situations and events.
 Their joint exhibition continued this investigation with 2-dimensional images.